kyma-project/kyma/docs/03-tutorials/service-management/smgt-02-sc-deprovisioning.md

 ---
-title: Unbinding and deprovisioning flow
+title: Unbind and deprovision a service
 ---

 Unbinding and deprovisioning are processes reverse to provisioning and binding.
 The diagram shows an overview of interactions between all resources related to the processes of unbinding and deprovisioning a service: